inet-framework/inet-showcases/docs/visualizer/transportpathactivity/index.md

 ## More Information

-This example only demonstrated the key features of transport path visualization.
+This example only demonstrates the key features of transport path visualization.
 For more information, refer to the `TransportRouteVisualizer` NED documentation.